Successful localization with the PLACE Model by TARGUS

 The PLACE-Model provides Security for High-Risk Localization Projects

-- create transparency
+- Creating transparency

-- find optimal goal achievement
+- Finding optimal target achievement

-- ensure the on-time implementation of the project and
+- Ensure the implementation of project planning

-- enable flexibility
+- Enable flexibility

 A methodological core element of the model is the approach developed by TARGUS for the development and evaluation of localization scenarios.
 During the planning and implementation of the physical transfer, a detailed quality management system consisting of detailed checklists with quality gates, various methods from the field of project management as well as field-proven TARGUS methods and analysis tools contribute to success.

 Our experienced management consultants have developed the PLACE model for companies that want to examine or are planning to relocate their production.
 The PLACE model serves as a method to analyze the individual challenges from allocation analysis to the actual production transfer and to minimize the risks of localization through a clearly defined approach.

 As an experienced implementation manager with excellent methodological competence, TARGUS ensures efficient planning and implementation of your localization project:

 - Support from the management to the process level

 - Method strength from strategy to implementation